Nomadland: How To Watch The Oscar-Winning Film and The Other Nominees Online - Somag News

 Nomadland: In one of the most atypical editions – not to say the most – that are remembered, caused of course by the pandemic crisis that we continue to experience, last night the 93rd Gala of the 2021 Oscar Awards was held.
-And if last year we saw the great surprise to see that Parasites of Bon Joon-ho was raised with the award – even more so considering that it is a South Korean film, filmed and spoken in South Korean – this we have had another just as pleasant.
+And if last year we saw the great Surprise to see that Bon Joon-ho Parasites won the award – even more so considering that it is a South Korean film, filmed and spoken in South Korean – we have had another one just as pleasant.

 How to watch the 2021 Oscar-winning movie online

 And, unfortunately, in 93 years only 2 women have raised the golden statuette, an injustice that is being corrected, although at an extremely slow pace.
-Because Chloé Zhao, winner of the Oscar for best director for Nomadland -more than just winner also with the award for Frances McDormand, the absolute pillar of the film-, has won the award 7 years after the always excellent Kathryn Bigelow raised it.
-A gap of seven years of difference that we hope will be reduced in the following years.
+Because Chloé Zhao, winner of the Oscar for best direction for Nomadland -more than just a winner also with the award for Frances McDormand, the absolute pillar of the film-, has won the award 7 years after the always excellent Kathryn Bigelow raised it.
+A seven-year gap that we hope will narrow in the following years.

 See online Nomadland